Powerlearnproject/se-day1-assignment-Purple02876/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
+Software engineering is a process of designing,testing,building and maintaing software systems.
+The importance technology industry is quality software, economic growth, innovations, problem solving and security

 Identify and describe at least three key milestones in the evolution of software engineering.
+The birth of high level language- The introdution of high level programming languages like Fortran, COBOL and LISP revolutionized software development.
+The personal computer revolution- The personal computers brought software development to a broader audience and it developed graphical user interfaces, word processing software and and early PC games.
+The internet Age- The world wide web transformed software into a global, interconnected entity it developed a web broswer, email and instant messaging service.

 List and briefly explain the phases of the Software Development Life Cycle.
+1.Planinning
+- Define project scope,goals and deliverables
+- Identify functional stakeholders, resources and timlimes
+2. Requirements Gathering
+- Create a software requirements specification document
+- Collect and document software requirements
+3.Design
+- Develop software architecture and design
+- Define systems architecture and components
+4. Implenentation\Coding
+- Write and test software code
+- implement software features and functionality
+5. Testing and quality assurance
+- Identify and fix defects
+- Conduct thorough testing of software
+6. Deployment
+- Plan and execute software deployment
+- Conduct post deployment testing and monitoring
+7. Maintenance
+- Fix defects and address user issues
+- Provide ongoing support and maintenance
 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.